millionhz/cplusplus-notes/README.md

 For the program above the machine code for `main` and `swap` live **independently** in the memory.

-When main function reaches `swap` a new activation record is created and the value of `a` and `b` is copied into the new activation record.
-The `swap` function can only access the values in its activation record.
-At the end of the swap function the activation record is deleted.
+When main function reaches `swap` a new stack frame is created and the value of `a` and `b` is copied into the new stack frame.
+The `swap` function can only access the values in its stack frame.
+At the end of the swap function the stack frame is deleted.

 ## Call by address